Next Generation Air Transportation System: Advanced air mobility

-Operating Environments
+Operating environments

 The UAS and AAM industries want to operate with remote pilots or no pilots through greater degrees of autonomy as the industries mature, and the FAA will evaluate these types of aircraft and related technologies.
 The FAA plans to enable more complex operations involving drones and AAM aircraft.

 The integration of UAS into the NAS is evolving to where the pilot no longer must keep the aircraft within sight, which opens up the potential for remotely piloted operations.
-The FAA is evaluating operations beyond visual line of sight for various drones heavier than 55 pounds flying above 400 feet.
+The FAA evaluated beyond visual line of sight operations for various drones heavier than 55 pounds flying above 400 feet and approved flight beyond visual line of sight for three companies in 2023, which opened new opportunities to drone operators as their aircraft can travel longer distances.
 Live-flight demonstrations will help to inform stakeholders on needs for communication, navigation, and surveillance services among users.

 The FAA is developing a traffic management system using third-party suppliers of services for UAS, AAM, and aircraft in upper airspace to complement conventional FAA air traffic services.
 The goal is to have a fully integrated information environment throughout the NAS.
 How non-traditional aircraft operations are managed generally depends on how high they fly.